ntmbayfield/g88-lecture-docs/Angular/AngularProjects/project_structure.md

     topnav.controller.js
 ```
 ^ Everyone should be able to tell at a glance what is in a given file.
 In this example we can tell that this folder contains layout related files. shell is probably the main structure/view of the app. shell.controller.js is clearly the controller for the shell.
 Similarly for topnav.
+^ Named functions
+^ Upper Camel Case for Controllers
+^ Use IIFEs to avoid polluting the global name space

 ---